 7. What next?

-7.1 In section 2, the stages that have been undertaken to help develop the plan were outlined , so that the plan is in accordance with the DfT guidance.
-Figure 22indicates the next stages which will be undertaken by ESCC and their partners the LCWIP
+7.1 In section 2, figure 1, the stages that have been undertaken to help develop the plan were outlined , so that the plan is in accordance with the DfT guidance.
+Figure 23 indicates the next stages which will be undertaken by ESCC and their partners to ensure that the LCWIP is managed accordingly to be a ‘live’ document and utilised to support applications for funding and to ensure that schemes are developed, consulted upon, delivered and monitored.

-Figure 22 – Ongoing LCWIP Development
+Figure 23 – Ongoing LCWIP Development